zaproxy/zaproxy-website/site/content/faq/how-do-you-configure-zap-to-test-an-application-on-localhost.md

 browser's proxy settings as well: [Configuring Proxies](/docs/desktop/start/proxies/).

 You also need to check that you have not configured your browser to ignore your configured proxy (ZAP) for localhost.
+Note that Firefox (>= version 67) and Chrome (>= version 72) by default do not proxy to localhost.
+[Configuring Proxies](/docs/desktop/start/proxies/) explains how to reconfigure them to proxy to localhost.